 For his services to his country, Lt.
-Ronald Helder received the Distinguished Service Cross, the Distinguished Service Cross and the Purple Heart.
+Ronald Helder received the Distinguished Unit Citation, the Distinguished Service Cross and the Purple Heart.

 Lt.
 Helder's remains were later returned and buried in a common grave at Fort McPherson National Cemetery near Maxwell, Nebraska, with three other members of the 389th bomber group, the "Sky Scorpions," who were all in the same plane.
 Ronald also has a marker located at the Helder family plot in Richland Cemetery near Inwood, Iowa.
 Ronald has been missed by all who had come to love him over the 26 years that he lived.
 He was a great guy who will be remembered for his service to his nation.
 This entry was respectfully submitted by Julee Lueders, Spearfish High School, Spearfish, South Dakota, March 18, 2002.
 Information for this entry was provided by Mrs. Joann Oberlander, Sioux Falls, South Dakota, cousin of Second Lieutenant Ronald Helder.